grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 One local saw a stuck ship as an opportunity and poled his rickety craft full of fish up to the side of the _Prospect_.
 Hemi sent Cassandra down with a few coins to buy some.

 Moving backwards did get them off the bottom.
-As soon as Bastian reported they had some water under the keel again, they carefully forwarded the throttle to try to bring the _Prospect_ to a dead stop, but it was impossible to have that much control over such a large vessel in such a tight space.
-The _Prospect_ very slowly --- but with much inertia --- bumped into a cluster of huts, and the whole block of them leaned over against the push from the submarine with a sickening crack from below of the pylons supporting the huts.
+As soon as Bastian reported they had some water under the keel again, he carefully forwarded the throttle to try to bring the _Prospect_ to a dead stop, but it was impossible to have that much control over such a large vessel in such a tight space.
+The _Prospect_ very slowly --- but with much inertia --- bumped into a cluster of huts, and the whole block of them leaned over against the thrust from the submarine.
+A sickening snapping and cracking sound arose from the pylons supporting the huts.
 A surprising number of people poured out of the huts, cursing and gesturing towards the bridge of the _Prospect_ in a variety of languages.
 The huts were well built and the pylons held, but the residents knew from the sound that deep structural damage had been done.
 Hemi was cognizant of the damage done to the foundations of the huts too, so he sent Cassandra down with more coins that she distributed among the residents until the cursing had mostly petered out.

-Percy just put her face into her hands, both too embarrassed and angry to look at anyone for the moment.
+Percy lowered her head to where her crossed arms rested on the fairing and stared down at the deck of the bridge, both too embarrassed and angry to look at anyone for the moment.

 Piero had Gregory open the main ballast blow valves and the high-pressure air system blew out whatever water was left in the main tanks along with a lot of excess bubbles that burbled up the side of the boat to the delight of the children who were now climbing the side of the _Prospect_ and running around on the deck.
 Piero also had Gregory empty every trim tank the boat had, and turn on all the bilges.
-Long streams of foul water poured out from the side of the hull, in one case a cataract that squarely landed against the wall of a hut, and required yet another payment from Cassandra to ease the cursing.
+Long streams of foul water poured out from the side of the hull.
+In one case, a cataract splashed squarely against the wall of a hut and required yet another payment from Cassandra to ease the cursing.

 Getting this excess water out of the boat did raise it up, though.
 When Bastian reported an additional meter of water under the keel, Piero had them slowly move forward again.
 Percy returned to the control room to watch the gauges.
 The _Prospect_ crept over the shallow spot with the depth-under-keel gauge lowering all the way down to the zero pin and the grounding alarm coming back on.
 Percy could swear she heard the bottom sloshing along the hull as her boat pushed through a soft, sucking muck.
 But the forward progress was not stopped this time, and they soon came over the shallow spot, and the gauge showed a clear four meters of water under them.